Do You Need Common Denominators To Divide Fractions

 Common Core Standards

-In the United States, the Common Core State Standards for Mathematics emphasize a deeper understanding of mathematical concepts rather than rote memorization of rules.
+In the United States, the Common Core State Standards for Mathematics highlight a deeper understanding of mathematical concepts rather than rote memorization of rules.
 This approach encourages students to explore the underlying logic of fraction arithmetic and understand why the rules work.

 Math Anxiety and Fraction Phobia